 “I stopped trying to understand [accomplishment] and [instead] just moved forward,” she says.
 “Winning never really sinks in.
 After every race I win, I’m on top of the world for 15 seconds, and then it feels like, okay, I only did what I’ve been training for all year and for the past 15 years.
 It’s just what I’ve been practicing.
 In that sense, it’s not something that I should celebrate.
 I knew before that I could do it if I just let myself ski the way I wanted to ski.
 And that’s how it’s been with all of my biggest successes—less of a surprise and more of setting out to do a job and being able to get the job done.”
 In that way, Shiffrin celebrates her successes in advance—in the gym, on the training course, even asleep during her afternoon nap.

 Editor's note: This piece originally appeared in the Summer 2017 print edition of Aspen Peak.

-PHOTOGRAPHY BY FABRICE COFFRINI/AFP/GETTY IMAGES; ALAIN GROSCLAUDE/AGENCE ZOOM/GETTY IMAGES; ERICH SPIESS/ASP/RED BULL
+Photography by: PHOTOGRAPHY BY FABRICE COFFRINI/AFP/GETTY IMAGES; ALAIN GROSCLAUDE/AGENCE ZOOM/GETTY IMAGES; ERICH SPIESS/ASP/RED BULL